-I’m going to be honest – Webnode was not at all what I expected.
-Half the time I was thrilled at the unique, advanced features, and the other half I was tearing my hair out because of limiting or frustrating editing features.
+I’m going to be honest – Webnode has some unique tools, but it can also feel limiting or frustrating at times.
 It’s a bit of a roller coaster, so make sure your seatbelts are securely fastened and keep your legs and arms inside the vehicle as we get started.

-Webnode has some really cool features that are hard to find with other builders, includingsome advanced ones like help for SEO and the ability to set up your site with multiple languages.
-But there are also some weird limits on customization and the site building experience is pretty clunky overall.
-It feels like Webnode decided to focus on specialized features and completely neglected basics like letting you use custom colors.
+For starters, Webnode has great SEO support and it gives you the ability to set up your site with multiple languages.
+But there are also some weird limits on customization and the site building experience can be a bit clunky at times.
+It feels like Webnode decided to focus on specialized features (which it does very well), and forgot about basics like letting you use custom colors.

-Ultimately, there’s a reason Webnode didn’t end up on my list of the best website builders for 2021.
-But despite a lot of ups and downs while reviewing this website builder, I didn’t totally hate building a site on Webnode.
-There are plenty of things to complain about (please see below) but also some things I can honestly endorse (please also see below).
-Read on to see if you’re one of the lucky few for whom Webnode might be just the right fit.
+But before you get discouraged, let me just say that there’s a reason Webnode ended up on our list of the best website builders for 2021.
+There are a few things to complain about (I complain about them below) but also some things I can honestly endorse (please also see below).
+Read on to see if Webnode might be just the right fit for you.

-Webnode Has Good-Looking Templates, But They’re Hard to Customize
+Webnode Has Good-Looking Templates, But They Can Be Hard to Customize

 Webnode has a surprising number of well-designed and fully responsive templates,with over 100 options in eight different categories.
 Some templates look much better than others, so you may need to do a bit of browsing to find one you really love.